thalissa/swn/README.md

 #### 0.1.3 (Unified Sheets Update)
 * Shoved all of the sheet functions into their own file so I can share them consistently between the player and NPC sheets.

-#### 0.1.2 (Ability Scores & Saving Throws & Rolls Oh My!
-Update)
-* Added the ability to change ability scores.
-* Added saving throws (and the luck save toggles on and off)
-* Rolling things is also now possible.
-Modifiers are a WIP so the saving throws don't add modifiers yet.
-* Added a handlebar helper for concatenating things and a handlebar helper for retrieving game settings.

 For additional changelog notes, see CHANGELOG.md